 Each step is broken down into:

-• An introduction to the purpose and intention of each step is. • Coaching questions that might be asked.
+• An introduction to the purpose and what the intention of each step is. • Coaching questions that might be asked.
 These are listed in groups relating to the three coaching approaches outlined previously.
-(Note: As your competence and capability expand, you may become more comfortable utilizing questions from the different coaching approaches). • Typical responses or reactions to coaching questions and follow-up question.
+(Note: As your competence and capability expand, you may become more comfortable utilizing questions from the different coaching approaches). • Typical responses or reactions to coaching questions and follow-up questions.

 The key to the successful application of the HOW2 approach is to take time to listen and understand your coachees.